 For the first tower to be hit, the North Tower, the plane was flying at 700 km/h and hit the upper floors.
 The tower remained standing longer before collapsing.

-For the second tower, WTC 2, the plane arrived at 900 km/h and destroyed 8 floors, 33 exterior columns including 10 of the central core.
-The tower first resisted but its lightweight construction, the hollow nature of the structures and the fact that the thermal insulation was blown by the plane allowed the kerosene to penetrate to the interior of the towers, igniting numerous fires simultaneously over a large area of the affected floors.
+For the second tower, WTC 2, the plane arrived at 900 km/h and destroyed 8 floors, and 33 exterior columns including 10 of the central core.
+The tower initially resisted, but the lightweight construction, hollow structures, and blown thermal insulation by the plane allowed the kerosene to penetrate the interior of the towers, igniting numerous fires simultaneously over a large area of the affected floors.

 The temperature of the fires reached 1000°C, weakening the steel columns and reducing their ability to support the upper mass of the building.
 The tower, therefore, collapsed in just 10 seconds.